UberWriter – Professional markdown editor for Linux

 Before doing Uberwriter review, I thought that Markdown in Linux does not exist.
 Boy was I wrong.
 Uberwriter is one of the best Markdown editors.

 You won’t see any buttons or menus in Uberwriter, instead, you will see the small menu at the bottom.
-There are 3 options, Focus mode, Fullscreen, and Preview, in the right side, you will see a number of words and number of characters – the only information required for writers.
+There are 3 options, Focus mode, Fullscreen, and Preview, on the right side, you will see a number of words and number of characters – the only information required for writers.

 Main Uberwriter window, the text is written with Markdown.

 If you would like to preview your content, you press on preview and you will see your content in proper formatting.

 For night owls, Uberwriter has a night mode, with a dark background and letters in grey, active text in light grey.

 And when you need to focus only on writing, you can turn on full screen and enable focus mode.

 Focus mode is showing you only some of the text, the text is in a lighter color so that it does not disturb you, but the active text is a normal color.
 That way you are still able to read the latest words you have written, but since it’s in light color it does not disturb you.

-You can export text to1 HTML, PDF, ODT or you can choose to copy text in raw HTML.
+You can export text to1 HTML, PDF, ODT or you can choose to copy the text in raw HTML.
 You can also export text in RTF, Word docx, LaTeX, MediaWiki markup, OpenDocument XML, EPub…

 I have to admin that Uberwriter impressed me so much, I decided to buy it.
 Uberwriter is free software released under GNU GPL3.
 In ubuntu store, you can buy it, but you can also install it for free via PPA.